 A recent Guardian article describe current scenes in India to be, “like living in a horror film”.
 The article speaks of the “pin-drop silence” which currently haunts Indian cities, which on typical non-covid ridden days would be radiating with hustle and bustle, crowds and generally lots of noise.

-What is happening in India is a desperate crisis, and one which we simply cannot ignore.
+What is happening with India’s Covid-19 outbreak is a desperate crisis, and one which we simply cannot ignore.

-If you can’t afford to donate right now
+If you can’t afford to donate to India’s Covid-19 outbreak right now

 Donating to charity is a direct and efficient way to support those in need during a crisis.
 Whilst your connection to a certain place, a feeling of helplessness, a lack of trust in where your money is going, or an inability to see the direct effects of your donation might motivate you to act alone, donating to charity is usually recommended.
 Charities are usually well-established, culturally and situationally aware and have the resources to assist with humanitarian crises.

 To find a charity to donate to, please scroll down to find 10 organisations that could do with your help.